thefrip/FuelXBMC/README.md

 - themoviedb.org scraper for Movies
 - the Universal Artist scraper for Artists

+This software has been developed  and tested only in a GNU/Linux environment.

 ## Installation

 If you want to use a virtual host (for example http://vhost) :